 - Spine Disorders

 However, there are many rules and specifications concerning each type of impairment.
-A lawyer at our Oklahoma City practice can help you dissect the complex social security laws and determine whether you are eligible for disability benefits.
+A social security lawyer at our Oklahoma City practice can help you navigate complex social security laws and determine whether you are eligible for disability benefits.

-The Amount of Time You've Worked Can Also Influence Your Eligibility
+The Amount of Time You've Worked CAN ALSO INFLUENCE YOUR Social Security ELIGIBILITY

-In order to qualify for disability benefits, you will need to have enough "work credits."
+In order to qualify for social security disability benefits, you will need to have enough "work credits."

-Work credit requirements change from year to year and from state to state, but they are based on how much income you've earned from wages or self-employment.
+The social security requirements for work credits change from year to year and from state to state, but they are based on how much income you've earned from your employer or from self-employment.